 Clarion Housing Group would not exist today without William Sutton, a 19th century entrepreneur who founded the UK’s first door to door parcel delivery service and bequeathed his fortune, in order to provide much needed housing for the poor.
 William Sutton’s legacy is found not just in some of our buildings, but in the spirit of innovation and philanthropy that we embrace at Clarion Housing Group.

-The William Sutton Prize exists to champion innovation for the good of society.
+The William Sutton Prize will champion innovation for the good of society.

 - William Sutton Prize for Social Entrepreneurship and Innovation